thoughtspot/thoughtspot.github.io/_appliance/azure/launch-an-instance.md

 1. Obtain an Azure login account.
 2. Set up usage payment details with Microsoft Azure.
 3. Find your company's [Resource Group](https://portal.azure.com/#blade/HubsExtension/BrowseResourceGroups). (optional--you can also create one while creating your virtual machines.)
+4. Download and fill out the ThoughtSpot [site survey]({{ site.baseurl }}/site-survey.pdf){:target="_blank"} to have a quick reference for any networking information you may need to fill out.
+Ask your network administrator if you need help filling out the site survey.

 {: id="create-instance"}
 ### Create an instance

 Create your virtual machines based on the [ThoughtSpot Virtual Machine](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/thoughtspot-inc.thoughtspotvirtualmachine).

-1. Log into the Azure portal.
+1. Log in to the Azure portal.

-    In a browser, go to [https://portal.azure.com/#home](https://portal.azure.com/#home), and log into your Azure account.
+    In a browser, go to [https://portal.azure.com/#home](https://portal.azure.com/#home), and log in to your Azure account.

 2. On the Azure portal homepage, hover over **Virtual machines**, and click **Create**.